salesforce-marketingcloud/LearningAppIos/README.md

 * *API Integration* allows you to leverage the Marketing Cloud APIs.
 Create an API Integration app when you want to use Fuel APIs to automate tasks or integrate business systems.
 API Integration apps utilize an OAuth2 client credentials flow to acquire access tokens directly from the Fuel authentication service.

-* *Marketing Cloud apps* represent apps that live within the Salesforce Marketing Cloud and launch via the Marketing Cloud app menu.
+* *Marketing Cloud apps* are apps that live within the Salesforce Marketing Cloud and launch via the Marketing Cloud app menu.
 Marketing Cloud apps include custom apps built by your organization or apps installed from the Salesforce Marketing Cloud HubExchange.
-Marketing Cloud apps utilize a JSON Web Token (JWT) to acquire access tokens on behalf of logged in users.
+Marketing Cloud apps utilize a JSON Web Token (JWT) to acquire access tokens on behalf of logged-in users.

 * *Application Extensions* allow you to extend the Marketing Cloud with custom Journey Builder activities, Cloud Editor Blocks, and Automation Studio activities.

-* *MobilePush apps* represent apps built for the iOS, Android, or Blackberry mobile platforms that use MobilePush to communicate with their users via push messages.
-The Salesforce Marketing Cloud classifies MobilePush apps as consumer-grade applications and utilize long-lived limited access tokens.
+* *MobilePush apps* are apps built for the iOS, Android, or Blackberry mobile platforms that use MobilePush to communicate with their users via push messages.
+The Salesforce Marketing Cloud classifies MobilePush apps as consumer-grade applications and utilize long-lived limited-access tokens.

 If you haven’t already, you should [create an App Center account](https://appcenter-auth.exacttargetapps.com/create).